Description

 Presentation Details: Here is the summary of what is required for the presentations.

-- Presenter(s): have to read the paper carefully, think about the right way to teach it to the audience, how to structure their presentation, what to include and not include in the given time (some papers may be quite long), what the main message is, and determine the mechanism they prefer (slides or blackboard).
+- Main Presenter: read the paper carefully, think about the right way to teach it to the audience, how to structure their presentation, what to include and not include in the given time (some papers may be quite long), what the main message is, and determine the mechanism they prefer (slides or blackboard).
 They should also answer student questions during the lecture.

-- Meeting with instructors: the team will need to meet with the instructor prior to their presentation for feedback.
+- Meeting with instructor: the team will meet with the instructor prior to their presentation for feedback.

-- Materials: the team should also provide materials for rest of the class, in the form of notes or slides summarizing the lecture (again with feedback from the teaching staff).
+- Materials: the team should also provide materials for rest of the class, in the form of notes or slides summarizing the lecture (again with feedback from me).

 Materials